scipy/scipy/trunk/source/stats.rst

 This module contains a large number of probability distributions as well as a growing library of statistical functions.

-Each included distribution is an instance of the class rv_continous:
+Each included continuous distribution is an instance of the class rv_continous:

 .. autosummary::
    :toctree: generated/